awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

    [ec2-user ~]$ sudo yum install ec2-instance-connect
    ```

-   You should see four new files in the `/opt/aws/bin/` folder:
+   You should see four new scripts in the `/opt/aws/bin/` folder:

    ```
    eic_curl_authorized_keys